aruizdealarcon/ipetikzmod/README.md

-How to install in Mac OS X
+##How to install in Mac OS X

+Download tikzmod.lua

+In Finder, click on Go > Go to folder (or use Cmd + Alt + G) and go to Users/{your-username}/.ipe/Ipelets/

+Copy the .lua file into that folder.

+Close all instances of IPE (use e.g. Cmd + Q) and restart it.

-How to install in GNU/Linux
+##How to install in GNU/Linux

-How to install in Microsoft Windows
+##How to install in Microsoft Windows

-How to use it
+##How to use it

 First, select the drawings you want to export to TikZ code.